Nonprofit advertising examples: Inspiration for ad campaigns

 Now that you’ve seen examples of great nonprofit ads — and you’ve seen that it’s not that hard — it’s time to launch your own campaign.
 There are ad campaigns that can target people at locations like a convention or a college campus while others follow the people who never finished sending in their donation.

-- Retargeting.
 It’s more than frustrating if you’ve followed a donor all the way to the final form, but they don’t click submit — this is called a donation abandonment, and one of the highest converting retargeting campaigns targets this group specifically.
 They might have been distracted by an incoming call or simply left their wallet on the other side of the house.
 Either way, simply reminding these potential donors of where they left off may be all that’s needed to complete the donation.
 If there’s another group that’s landed on your event or learn more page, you can target these individuals with different messaging, pulling them back to the place where they expressed interest.

-As you can see, it’s not hard to start a marketing campaign that could make a huge impact on your organization’s returns.
 Even if your company is driven by something much more important than profit, it’s still important that you have the margins to grow.
-This will ensure that you can make a little more of the world a little better!
+This will help ensure that you can make an even bigger impact tomorrow and the years ahead!